-Section 4 comprises of the Institute's primary research into how New Zealand's current reporting framework works in practice, particularly quantitative research into what information is disclosed in the annual reports and financial statements of New Zealand's most significant organisations.
-This research is structured under five overarching topics (attitudes of users and specific disclosures made in annual reports (climate-related disclosures, gender diversity, health and safety, political donations and intangible assets), preparers of EER information and TCFD disclosures, mandatory reporting framework, voluntary reporting, and assurance), and utilises numerous data sets, namely Deloitte Top 200, NZXS-listed company data and public sector entity data sets.
-Through these data sets, the Institute investigates what is and is not working in the current reporting landscape.
+Section 4 comprises of the Institute's primary research into how New Zealand's current reporting framework works in practice, particularly quantitative research into what information is disclosed in the annual reports and financial statements of New Zealand's most significant entities.
+This research is structured under five overarching topics: (1) Attitudes of users and preparers of EER information and TCFD disclosures, (2) Mandatory reporting framework (legal reporting requirements for financial statements and annual reports, and public accessibility implications), (3) Voluntary reporting frameworks, (4) Outstanding annual report disclosure issues (risks, climate-related information, gender and cultural representation, health and safety, political donations, tax paid in cash to the New Zealand Government, penalties and intangible assets), and (5) Assurance.